pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 ![Red Hat Repositories Search](/images/sat16.png)

 You will now see a smaller set of repositories.
-We will be adding three RHEL 8 Repositories:
+We will be enabling three RHEL 8 Repositories:

 Name | Repository
 ---- | ----------